Deniskinyua/alx-pre_course/0x01-git/README.md

-This directory contains my work on git.
+This directory contains my work on git; An introduction to git